Friday, January 1, 2021

 Figure 16

-The idea behind I Sommarluft was to explore the sounds and affects of the scales that do not sound like JI (e.g. the first movement's C minor) and juxtapose these with the scales that clearly sound like JI (e.g., the fifth's movement's E major), and then shape the piece as a process of going in and out of JI by working with the scales in between (e.g., the third movement's D major).
+The idea behind I Sommarluft was to explore the sounds and affects of the scales that do not quite sound like JI (e.g. the first movement's C minor) and juxtapose these with the scales that clearly sound like JI (e.g., the fifth's movement's E major), and then shape the piece as a process of going in and out of JI by working with the scales in between (e.g., the third movement's D major).
 In other words, the artistic idea was to transition between the rough and informed styles of strict style as a 'tuning'One of the subtle results of such an idea is that the music can be said to have two primary tonalities.
 On the one hand, the tonality is C minor in which the piece begins and ends; when the last movement returns to C minor, it feels like a return to the home tonality.
 On the other hand, the tuning itself can be said to gravitate towards E major and A major because this is where the instrument is the most resonant and where the most pitches fuse and enforce strong modal centers.
 We might describe this as the root or tonality inherent in the tuning system itself.
 The composer can explore these two opposing centers of gravity; on the one hand, there is the gravity set by the musical context (the root of the key established by the composer), and, on the other hand, there is the gravity of the intonation system itself, which leans towards tunability and resonance.
 This kind of artic idea utilizes the limitations of the keyboard instruments and the fact that it anyway is impossible to tune all different common Western key signatures to 'sound good' with only twelve keys to an octave.
 The result is a kind of music that would be impossible to realize with intonating instruments.

 Summary of the strict styles

 Before moving on to the free style, we can summarize what has been said about the strict style so far.
 We have seen how music in this style is characterized by the usage of small, fixed gamuts.
 Because of this, the music usually embodies strong affective qualities (like moods, rasa-s, or Stimmung-s).
-The usage of small gamuts facilitates intonational accuracy, and the composer can therefore be more careless or 'free' in terms of melodic and contrapuntal writing compared to the two other styles we will examine below.
+The usage of small gamuts facilitates intonational accuracy, and the composer can therefore be more carefree in terms of melodic and contrapuntal writing compared to the two other styles we will examine below.

 The strict style can be subdivided into two sub-categories: strict style as integrated JI, usually written for intonating instruments and where the music is constructed as a tunable path, and strict style as a 'tuning', usually written for fixed-pitch instruments and where the composer does not consider tunable paths to the same degree.
 Within the latter sub-category, we can find two different approaches.